How To Start A Business In Food Photography

 There are a variety of insurance options, but I think equipment and liability insurance are the most important to look into as a photographer when you are first starting a food photography business.

 Equipment insurance protects your expensive equipment (hey, you might drop your camera or crack a lens) and liability insurance protects you if someone trips over one of your cables on set and breaks their wrist.
-If you ever need to rent a studio space, a lot of studios will request proof of insurance too, so that’s something to keep in mind.
-I currently work with AllState for my small business insurance.
+If you ever need to rent a studio space for a photo shoot, a lot of studios will request proof of insurance too, so this is an important step to take for your photography business.

 If you’re not sure where to start with getting a legal contract, I recommend checking out Legalpreneur or The Law Tog.